xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 * Perform provisioning of SR-TE, RSVP-TE, L2VPN, and L3VPN using standard industry models (IETF TEAS-TE, L2NM, L3NM) via UI or northbound API
 * Visualization and assurance of SR-TE, RSVP-TE, and xVPN services
-* Use additional CW applications to perform telemetry collection/alerting, zero-touch provisioning, and automated and assurance network changes
+* Use additional Crosswork applications to perform telemetry collection/alerting, zero-touch provisioning, and automated and assurance network changes

-More information on Crosswork and CNC can be found at <https://www.cisco.com/c/en/us/products/collateral/cloud-systems-management/crosswork-network-automation/datasheet-c78-743456.html>
+More information on Crosswork and Crosswork Network Controller can be found at <https://www.cisco.com/c/en/us/products/collateral/cloud-systems-management/crosswork-network-automation/datasheet-c78-743456.html>

 ## Cisco Optical Network Controller
 Cisco Optical Network Controller (Cisco ONC) is responsible for managing Cisco